 According to the Property Council of Australia, Australian office vacancy increased over the first six months of 2020 for the first time in four and a half years to 9.5%.
 This has created a pro-tenant market, and as landlords work to keep building values steady in a turbulent time, they are offering incentives to tenants like:

 - Rent-free periods

 - Changes to rent review and make good terms

 While tenant incentives aren’t new, they are currently on the increase.
 CBRE notes that in Sydney, “incentives are on the rise to encourage leasing activity in the market, nudging up around the 30% mark.”
 In previous years, this sat at 18-20%.
 It is a good time to take advantage of the increased incentives to fund your future-proof workspace upgrades.

 Wondering what other future of work trends are affecting workspace design?
-Check out the Progressive Leader’s Guide to the Future of Work in Australia.
+Check out the Future Of Work: A Progressive Leader’s Guide.